 What is the actual issue?

-MacOS first sends out a packet to the charger, which aims to tell what wattage the charger is (i.e. 40W, 60W, 80W, 100W, etc.), so macOS’ built-in power management system can monitor and manage the charging to help reduce battery wear.
+macOS first sends out a “packet” message to the charger, to determine what wattage the charger is (i.e. 40W, 60W, 100W, etc.), so macOS’ built-in power management system can monitor and manage the charging to help reduce battery wear.

-There have been reports of this overload causing the adapter to eventually fail, and potentially short the circuit boards present inside the MacBook.
+There have been reports of this overload causing the adapter to eventually fail, and in some cases short the circuit boards present inside the MacBook.

-These replacements are expensive, especially considering Apple’s inflated repair costs, and if you didn’t have a recent backup, you can say goodbye to any important documents or data that was on your MacBook.
+Apple can replace this component, however – it’s expensive if you’re not covered under some kind of warranty.
+Also, if you don’t have a recent backup, you can say goodbye to any important documents or data that was on your MacBook.

 A similar issue can be found with devices that draw power from the MacBook itself, such as USB devices and displays.

-This can be a large problem with devices such as an expensive 4K monitor as you have the potential to lose thousands of dollars worth of devices.
+This can quickly turn into a big problem with devices such as an expensive 4K monitor, as you have the potential to lose thousands of dollars worth of equipment.
 If power is going both in the hub via a charger, and out to other devices for a long time, it may cause the hub to overheat, which has the potential to damage the MacBook and the port it is connected to.

 What can you do to avoid this?